kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

 I like this change already.
 Now, the details of the `foreach` loop are easier to scan.
 In addition, all of the other similarly-named constructs all benefit.
 They feel more spread apart from each other so that the similarity in their names aren’t as distracting on the eyes.

---- (maybe applies to past few sections -- shape, and the one before that on sentences/phrases “hr_manager” vs. “should_send_email”) --

-When we edit names, it’s important to not look at names in isolation.
+When we edit names, we shouldn't look at them in isolation.
 That habit can drive naming decisions that don’t actually benefit the overall readability or scannability of the surrounding code.

-Instead, look at the larger context that these names live in.
-Find out what’s making a section of code difficult to understand and solve that specific problem.
+Instead, look at the context in which these names live.
+Find out what’s making a section of code difficult to read and solve the larger problem.
+It might be a more descriptive variable name, but it might also be a terse one.
+Let the full context drive those decisions.

 When editing prose, we read whole sentences and paragraphs to get a sense of readability and style.
 It’s the same in code-writing.